InnuendoPi/MQTTDevice4/docs/index.md

 ---

-## Gehäuse
+## Case 3D print

 ![Gehäuse1](img/gehäuse1.jpg)
 ![Gehäuse2](img/gehäuse2.jpg)
 ![Grundplatte](img/grundplatte.jpg)

-The 3D print files required are located in the Info folder.
+3D print files are located in the info folder.
 With the current housing design, the circuit board and the OLED display are glued into the housing.

 The housing is equipped with retaining clips between the carrier plate and the housing cover.